Last Updated on July 28, 2021 by pirie

 After around 40 minutes, a spade and rake were located by the groundsman, and he, myself, and two of the boys started preparing the pit.

 Once we did this, I got the athletes to go for a one-lap easy jog, in addition to that, with AIMS stretching.
-After the AIMS Stretching, we did sprint drills.
+Then, after the AIMS Stretching, we did sprint drills.

 However, I gave feedback as I watched them go one by one, which, as it was a group of five, still took some time.
-However, it was easier to get through.
+After that, however, it was easier to get through.

 The next part was to get them to do 3 runs over 50m at 80-90% effort.
-They were to go individually.
-I got Airnel to video each of them once from the front, back, and side.
+After that, they were to go individually.
+Finally, I got Airnel to video each one from the front, back, and side.

 Kenneth had issues with the knee lift and backside mechanics, probably due to a recurring foot injury.
 The other 2 boys had issues with backside mechanics.
 However, not a knee lift.
 Caintic needed to fix her arm swing, and there were also backside mechanic issues.